-- (a) Requests for BPAC-C and FAC-C certification of Bonneville AWF members are accepted throughout the year and should be submitted to the HCA/SACM, through the Director of Contracts and Strategic Sourcing (or designee) after requirements are completed. - (b) BPAC-C Certifications: are approved locally within the NSS Organization, but no lower than the Director of Contracts and Supply Chain.
+- (a) Requests for BPAC-C and FAC-C certification of Bonneville AWF members are accepted throughout the year and should be submitted to the HCA/SAR, through the Director of Contracts and Strategic Sourcing (or designee) after requirements are completed. - (b) BPAC-C Certifications: are approved locally within the NSS Organization, but no lower than the Director of Contracts and Supply Chain.
 This authority cannot be re-delegated. - (c) FAC-C Certifications: are processed and approved through the FAI CSOD system with Training Officer and Supervisor approval.
-The final approval for issuance of a FAC-C resides with the Bonneville SACM/HCA. - (d) The formal application must include: - (1) Certification currently held and issue date (if applicable); - (2) Certification level requested; - (3) How the standards for the requested level were met; and - (4) Copies of course certificates or other documentation supporting completion of the standards not available in FAI CSOD. - (e) Per OFPP, the applicant is responsible for including with the application certificates, transcripts, and records supporting the education, experience, training and continuous learning standards.
-The applicant and the local Training Officer are responsible for maintaining copies of certificates of course completion and other records not logged in FAI CSOD. - (f) The SACM(HCA) and/or Director of Contracts and Supply Chain will review the FAC-C and BPAC-C applications respectively, and if approved, will return the approved application to the AWF member indicating the level the member is certified to.
-The member is responsible for ensuring that the organization responsible for maintaining employee training records includes the documentation in the member's personnel file.

-- (g) For the BPAC-C, the Director of Contracts and Supply Chain will include a certificate for the member with the approved application.
-Managers are encouraged to print out and present the certificate in a manner appropriate to the accomplishment. - (h) For the FAC-C, the approved certificate will be made available within the FAI CSOD system for record.
-Managers are encouraged to print out and present the certificate in a manner appropriate to the accomplishment. - (i) Bonneville AWF members are encouraged to display the certificate in their workspace. - (j) If the application is disapproved, the application will be returned to the requestor with the reasons for disapproval.
+The final approval for issuance of a FAC-C resides with the Bonneville SAR/HCA. - (d) Per OFPP, the applicant is responsible for including with the application certificates, transcripts, and records supporting the education, experience, training and continuous learning standards.
+The applicant and the local Training Officer are responsible for maintaining copies of certificates of course completion and other records not logged in FAI CSOD. - (e) The SAR(HCA) and/or Director of Contracts and Supply Chain will review the FAC-C and BPAC-C applications respectively, and if approved, will return the approved application to the AWF member indicating the level the member is certified to.
+The member is responsible for ensuring that the organization responsible for maintaining employee training records includes the documentation in the member's personnel file. - (f) For the BPAC-C, the Director of Contracts and Supply Chain will include a certificate for the member with the approved application. - (g) For the FAC-C, the approved certificate will be made available within the FAI CSOD system for record. - (h) If the application is disapproved, the application will be returned to the requestor with the reasons for disapproval.